 Cost reduction: Cost savings are due to the low need for expensive network updates and more efficient use of existing connections and bandwidth.

-Better performance: Dividing Layer 2 flat networks into several logical workgroups (broadcast areas) reduces unnecessary traffic on the network and improves performance.
+Better performance: Dividing Layer 2 flat networks into several logical workgroups (broadcast areas) reduces unnecessary traffic on the web and improves performance.

-Reduced broadcast areas: Dividing a network into VLAN networks reduces the number of devices in the broadcast area.
+Reduced broadcast areas: Dividing a network into VLAN networks minimizes the number of devices in the broadcast area.

 Higher efficiency of IT staff: VLANs simplify network management because users with similar network requirements share the same VLAN.
 When a new key is available, all policies and procedures preconfigured for a particular VLAN are applied when the ports are assigned.
 It is also easy for IT staff to define the function of a VLAN by giving it a name.